 Japan is a country of vibrant festivals and cultural celebrations throughout the year.
 In May, the country comes alive with a series of traditional and modern events that delight both locals and visitors.
-Below, we explore the main events that take place in May, which coincide with the flower season and the arrival of warmer weather.
+Below, we explore the main events that take place in May, coinciding with the flower season and the arrival of warmer weather.

 Important Holidays in May